ACAD US History Main Page

 I do not intend to abide by the electronic devices policy.

-Make a Donation: Please help us acquire a Chrome book lab for your student's use.
+Make a Donation: Please help us acquire materials to ensure best learning.

 The Alpine Foundation is a tax deductible foundation that allows you to help with special projects in your son/daughter’s classroom.
-My hope is to help your child acquire and use technology skills that will help them succeed in the 21st Century, building historical literacy through technology.
+My hope is to help your child acquire and use technology skills that will help them succeed in the 21st Century world.

-Please read the "Make a Donation" text above and choose the answer that best indicates your response
+Please read the "Make a Donation" text and choose the answer that best indicates your response

 I will be making a donation to the foundation.
 Thanks for the opportunity to help out!